 Unique People - Diverse Places - Enhanced Opportunities

 The AFRICA learning community will incorporate classes that emphasize discovering and better understanding the vast continent of Africa.
-Special attention will be focused on dispelling common misconceptions and assumptions about Africa, and how Africa relates to the rest of the world, and literary constructions of Africa.
+Special attention will be focused on dispelling common misconceptions and assumptions about Africa, African Philosophy, how Africa relates to the rest of the world, and literary constructions of Africa.